 If you’re looking to dive into project based learning with your class but are having trouble finding the right projects, we’re here to help!
-We’ll be looking back at 10 project based learning ideas from 2018, featuring some of our favorite PenPals!
+We’ll looking at 10 project based learning ideas for 2020, featuring some of our favorite PenPals!
 All of these project based learning ideas come from exploring PenPal Schools topics, so you can bring these PBL ideas to your classroom!

 1. Ask your students to analyze fake news